Canada–Israel relations: Public opinion polls

 A 2005 Gallup Poll of Canadian views on the Arab-Israeli conflict found that 34% sympathised most with Israel, 30% sympathised most with Palestinian Arabs, and 36% said they did not have sympathy for either party or had no opinion.

 According to a COMPAS poll during the 2006 Lebanon War, the majority of Canadians believed Israel has a right to self-defense and Iran and Syria should not be sheltering Hezbollah, which is classified as a terrorist organisation in Canada.
 45% of Canadians opposed Harper's pro-Israeli stance.
 According to the COMPAS poll, 38 per cent of those polled believed Hezbollah started the war, and 35 per cent believe Israel started the war.

 According to a 2013 BBC World Service Poll, 25% of Canadians view Israel as having a positive influence.
 An online poll, by Canada's Sun News in 2014, indicated that 72% would support Israel in a war with Iran.

 In another poll conducted in 2012, 48% of Canadians supported their government favouring neither the Israelis nor the Palestinians.

 A poll conducted by Canada's Forum Research after the 2014 Israel–Gaza conflict, found that 26% of Canadians support Israel, while 17% support Palestinians.
 Despite Canadians' support for Israel, they still remain critical of Israel's policies, as 49% believed the attack on Gaza during that summer was not justified (against 30% who think it was), 42% agreed that Israel's use of force was out of proportion, and 41% disagreed that Hamas is the only one responsible for the deaths of innocent Gazans.
 However, a large majority of 73% believed Hamas' rocket attacks on Israel are unjustified.

+An EKOS poll conducted in September 2023 found that 48% of Canadians aged 18 to 34 saw Israel as "a state with segregation similar to apartheid", compared to 29% of Canadians aged 55 to 64.
+A Mainstreet Research poll conducted in early November 2023 found that 59% of Canadians approved of Canada's support for Israel in the Gaza war, while 18% disapproved.
+On the subject of Palestinian genocide accusations, an Angus Reid poll conducted in early February 2024 found that 41% of Canadians believed Israel is committing genocide, while 32% rejected the accusation.

+An early summer 2025 poll revealed that approximately half of Canadians believe Israel is committing genocide against Palestinians.
+Only one in five disagrees, with this disbelief being more prevalent among conservatives.
+Over 60% of supporters from the Liberal, NDP, Green Party, and Bloc Québécois agreed that Israel’s actions constitute genocide.